BrianWill/japanese_vocab/writing.md

 ## How should I learn kanji?

-There are tens of thousands of kanji that have been used throughout Japanese history, but only ~6000 kanji are used in modern Japanese with any frequency, and most native Japanese do not know all of these 6000.
+There are tens of thousands of Chinese characters that have been used throughout history, but only ~6000 kanji are used in modern Japanese with any frequency, and most native Japanese do not know all of these 6000.
 A typical educated native speaker can reliably read perhaps 3000-4000 kanji *in the context of words and names*, but the number of kanji they can recognize and define as *isolated characters* is somewhat smaller, and the number of kanji they can *write by hand from memory* is even smaller (say, perhaps, 2500 on the high end).

 **The most frequently used 1500-2000 kanji account for 99%+ of the kanji characters in typical modern Japanese writing.
 An additional 1000-1500 kanji cover most of the remaining 1%.**